Skip links

 Understanding DAO Decision-Making

-DAOs function through a transparent and rule-based system that allows participants to vote on and implement decisions.
-The process typically involves several key steps:
+Let’s get straight to the point—these three aspects are what truly matter, DAOs function through a transparent and rule-based system that allows participants to vote on and implement decisions.
+The process typically involves several key step

 1. Proposal Submission: Members of the DAO can submit proposals, which could range from funding new projects, adjusting protocol parameters, or changing governance rules.